hr0nix/ml-notes/causality-implications-for-supervised-learning.md

 $$`P_{do(\psi(x))}(x, y) = \int_{\theta, z_x, z_y} P_{do(\psi(x))}(x, y, \theta, z_x, x_y) d\theta dz_x dz_y = \psi(x) P(y \mid x),`$$

 just as in case 2.
 The conditional $P_{do(\psi(x))}(y \mid x, \theta)$ will also be the same as in case 2.
-So the presence of hidden variables which are not confounders is irrelevant for the problem formulation.
+So the presence of hidden variables which are not confounders is irrelevant for our analysis.

 ### Case 4: a hidden confounder